-When it comes to big life decisions, 50% of people report researching and buying a car is more time consuming than deciding where to go to college and choosing a baby name, according to a recent survey commissioned by Capital One.
-In addition, 62% of car buyers are not fully confident they got a great deal the last time they bought a car.
-To add to that, 78% of Americans admit the last time they bought a car, they lost confidence that they would get the car they wanted during the shopping process.
+According to a recent survey commissioned by Capital One, 50% of people report researching and buying a car is more time-consuming than deciding where to go to college.
+In addition, 62% of car buyers are not fully confident they got a great deal the last time they bought a car, and 78% admit they lost confidence that they would get the car they wanted during the shopping process.

 “This was open heart surgery for the business,” Crable said.
 “Trying to optimize the best loans for the customer.
 No one likes waiting, especially for loan approvals.
-So when my team needed to upgrade our auto financing loan origination systems for real-time decision making at high scale, we brought in Akka, Spark and Cassandra to create a brand new customer experience.”
+So, when my team needed to upgrade our auto financing loan origination systems for real-time decision-making at high scale, we brought in Lightbend’s Akka Platform with Spark and Cassandra to create a brand-new customer experience.”

 In 2015, Capital One introduced the first version of Auto Navigator, a cloud-based web application built on a micro-services architecture and powered by a suite of technologies, including machine learning.

-“We used the full spectrum of reactive tools,” Crable said.
-“And launched all of this in the cloud (AWS) with all the real-time tracking, escalation paths, monitoring and auditing you need for our industry.”
+Crable comments: “We used the full spectrum of reactive tools and launched Auto Navigator in the cloud on Amazon Web Services with all the real-time tracking, escalation paths, monitoring and auditing you need for our industry.”

 According to Cradle, when testing Auto Navigator on a simple laptop, the new solution was able to support 486 loan applications per minute.
 By contrast, the old platform could only process 100 applications per minute, even though it was running on a cluster of servers.

 Moreover, while the old architecture could take more than two days to process the data required by Auto Navigator, the new architecture built on the Akka Platform was able to support up to 16 simultaneous users with 180 to 200 millisecond response times.